IBISWorld presents a collection of fast facts for the different sectors of the UK economy.

 Professional, Scientific & Technical Services

-- The Financial Reporting Council has launched an investigation into Big Four accounting firm KPMG over its audit of Ladbrokes owner Entain.
+- The Financial Reporting Council (FRC) has fined KPMG £1.25 million over audit breaches in its 2021 audit of Carr’s Group.

 Education